 I made the mistake of reading the comments.
 A few days before our first long-haul flight with a 4-month-old baby I saw an article on Facebook about flying with children and the comments were filled with vitriol for parents that dare to take their offspring overseas.
 The general consensus was that parents who fly with babies are selfish villains who put their children and other passengers through needless pain.

 So it was with these mean thoughts in mind that I headed to Heathrow, somewhat souring the start to our 2-month adventure in New York.
 But guess what, our little threesome not only survived the 8-hour flight and long day of travelling – we enjoyed it. *Big gasp*

-I suspect it was a mixture of pure luck, a lot of planning and (to be frank) spending extra pennies on flying premium economy that made our first experience of flying with a baby a success.
+I suspect it was a mixture of pure luck, a lot of planning (including applying for my babies first passport) and – to be entirely honest – spending extra pennies on flying premium economy that made our first experience of flying with a baby a success.

 For anyone fearful of taking to the skies with a little ‘un I thought I would share a few tips, thoughts and insights from our journey.

 - Research your aircraft

 A good flight really begins in the planning stages, especially when flying with a baby.
 If you are flying to a destination that has multiple airlines serving it, I recommend you start by researching which airline has the most modern aircraft and what type of bassinet is available for infants.